ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/_index.md

     - Note - Instructions on how to deploy Unity games to an Arm-powered Android device and how to profile them are included in separate Learning Paths.

 prerequisites:
 - A computer capable of running Unity.
-Instructions are for Windows, but could be adapted to other platforms
+(Instructions are for Windows, but could be adapted to other platforms.)
+- An Android mobile device that has a 64-bit processor and supports at least Android 8.
-- For deploying to an Android device, you will need an Android mobile device and a USB cable to connect it to your computer.
-The device must support at least Android 8 and include a 64-bit processor
+- A USB cable to connect the mobile device to your computer.

 author_primary: Arm